A synthetic approach to detecting $v_1$-periodic families: Synthetic analogues of topological -theory

 The synthetic homotopy groups $\pi_{*,*}\nu\KU=\Z[u,\tau]$ are $\tau$-torsion free, so it follows that the generator of $C_2$ fixes $\tau$ and sends $u\mapsto-u$, as this is true after inverting $\tau$.
 Standard group cohomology calculations then give

 This is, in particular, $\tau$-torsion free, and one recovers the classical HFPSS for $\KU$ upon $\tau$-inversion, since applying $\tau^{-1}$ to the cosimplicial object

 gives the cobar resolution for $\KU$.
-In the classical HFPSS for $\KU$, there is a differential $d_3(u^2)=\eta^3$, which may be deduced from the fact that $\eta$ is nilpotent.
+In the classical HFPSS for $\KU$, there is a differential $d_3(u^2)=\eta^3$, which may be deduced from the fact that $\eta^4=0\in\pi_4\Sph$, which follows from our basic assumptions about $\pi_\ast \Sph$ in low degrees; see \Cref{sec:basicassumptions}.
 Therefore $\tau^{-1}(d_3(u^2))=\eta^3$, and synthetically, $\tau^2h_1^3$ is the unique class in the tridegree of $d_3(u^2)$ that $\tau$-inverts to $\eta^3$, so we deduce $d_3(u^2)=\tau^2h_1^3$.
 The HFPSS collapses on the $E_4$ page for degree reasons, and the $E_\infty$ page is isomorphic to the bigraded homotopy groups of $\nu\KO$ as in \Cref{homotopykoBP}.
 There are no nontrivial extensions as each relation holds in or above the highest nonzero filtration in its respective stem on the $E_\infty$ page of the HFPSS. \end{proof}

-\begin{remark} One can directly show that $\KO_\BP$ and $\ko_\BP$ are $\tau$-complete and that $\tau^{-1}\KO_\BP=\KO$ and $\tau^{-1}\ko_\BP=\ko$ without referring to \Cref{agreementinbpcase}.
-From the point of view of this article, it is unnecessary to consider $\nu\KO$ and $\nu\ko$ in $\Syn_\BP$ and rather to focus on the purely synthetic constructions, even in this case they happen to agree.
-Regardless, the calculations in this subsection show that the bigraded homotopy groups of a synthetic lift of $\KO$ and $\ko$, and therefore also the associated modified ANSSs, may be calculated without ever computing $\BP$-homology. \end{remark}